johnny353535/yoi/docs/_pages/components/checkbox.md

 ### Size

-Use the modifier `.checkbox--large` for all interactive form elements to increase size:
+Use the modifier `.checkbox--large` to render a large checkbox:

 ```html
 <!-- example:tabs -->